-Tonsai Beach is without a doubt Thailand’s best spot for climbing, though with the rise of Crazy Horse in Northern Thailand and Mae Hong Son in Central Thailand that title is starting to become challenged.
+Tonsai Beach is without a doubt Thailand’s best spot for climbing, though with the rise of Crazy Horse in Northern Thailand and Mae Hong Son in Central Thailand that title is starting to be challenged.

 Tonsai is one of the world’s best know climbing spots for a good reason.
 Make the trip, and you won’t regret it.